 - Magazines: National Geographic frequently covers ecology topics.
 Consider a subscription to National Geographic Kids for younger kids.

-- Read a book: From younger kids learning the importance of recycling (Why Should I Recycle?
-By Jen Green, The Adventures of a Plastic Bottle by Alison Inches) to tweens learning about the environment through the eyes of a robot (The Wild Robot by Peter Brown), there are plenty of books that’ll help get the message across.
+- Read a book: From younger kids learning the importance of recycling (The Wild Robot by Peter Brown), there are plenty of books that’ll help get the message across.

 - YouTube: YouTube has plenty of videos that’ll teach your kids about Earth Day, how to care for the environment, pollution and more.